open-feature/go-sdk/README.md

 - Go 1.18+

-> This library is intended to be used in server-side contexts.
+<sub>This library is intended to be used in server-side contexts.</sub>

 ## 📦 Installation